Communication as Voting: Introduction

-This paper is related to the literature on cheap talk, and more generally, to information transmission with multiple senders.
-A branch of literature \citep[e.g.,][]{milgrom1986relying, krishna2001model, battaglini2004policy, gentzkow2016competition, gentzkow2017bayesian} examines situations in which senders hold identical information but have opposing interests, and highlights the impact of competition on information revelation.
-Instead, we consider situations where senders share similar preferences but access heterogeneous information.
-The senders attempt to collaborate by leveraging their noisy signals.
-Therefore, this paper is also related to the literature on voting theory \citep[e.g.,][]{feddersen1997voting,feddersen1998convicting,myerson1998extended,dekel2000sequential, duggan2001bayesian}, which examines information aggregation among voters under predetermined voting rules.
-The voting literature demonstrates that information dispersed among voters is effectively aggregated under qualified majority rules, while information aggregation fails under the unanimity rule.\footnote{Notably, \citet{razin2003signaling} analyzes the situation in which the voters vote on two candidates under the simple majority rule, and the winner independently chooses the policy.
-Razin shows that with large conflicts of interest, information aggregation fails in certain symmetric equilibria.
-We consider a different setting and show that information aggregation fails in all symmetric equilibria, even with minimal conflicts of interest between the senders and the receiver.} In contrast, we consider cases where the receiver cannot commit to a decision rule, and show that in equilibrium the receiver optimally adopts unanimity or near-unanimity rules, which hampers the senders' collaboration and prevents information aggregation.
+This paper contributes to the cheap-talk literature and, more broadly, to the literature on information transmission with multiple senders.
+One branch of the literature \citep[e.g.,][]{milgrom1986relying, krishna2001model, battaglini2004policy, gentzkow2016competition, gentzkow2017bayesian, meyer2019robustness} examines situations in which senders possess identical information but have conflicting interests, emphasizing how competition affects information revelation.
+By contrast, we study a setting in which senders have aligned preferences but possess heterogeneous information.
+The senders attempt to coordinate their messages by drawing on their private noisy signals.
+This setting shares qualitative features with models in voting theory \citep[e.g.,][]{feddersen1997voting,feddersen1998convicting,myerson1998extended,dekel2000sequential, duggan2001bayesian} which examine information aggregation among voters under prespecified voting rules.
+The voting literature shows that dispersed information is effectively aggregated under qualified majority rules, whereas aggregation generally fails under the unanimity rule.
+The key difference in our setting is that the receiver is not constrained by any prespecified rule.
+As we will show, the receiver’s equilibrium strategy takes the form of a unanimity rule or a near-unanimity rule, which undermines coordination among senders and prevents information aggregation.

-This paper is also related to the literature on learning from rich data \citep[e.g.,][]{moscarini2002law,mu2021blackwell,frick2023belief,frick2024multidimensional,frick2024welfare}, which applies similar tools from information theory to evaluate learning efficiency with a large number of signals in various settings.
-We examine situations where information sources (senders) are biased and strategically misrepresent their information, which undermines the power of large numbers and prevents complete learning.
+This paper is also related to the literature on learning from rich data \citep[e.g.,][]{moscarini2002law,mu2021blackwell,frick2023belief,frick2024multidimensional,frick2024welfare}, which applies similar information-theoretic tools to evaluate learning efficiency with a large number of signals across a range of environments.
+We examine situations in which information sources (senders) are biased and strategically misrepresent their information, which undermines the power of large numbers and prevents complete learning.